-- (a) surfaces that come in contact with potentially infectious bodily fluids, including blood and vomit, must be cleaned, and disinfected as described in section 245J.22, subdivision 3; - (b) blood-contaminated material must be disposed of in a plastic bag with a secure tie; - (c) sharp items used for a child must be disposed of in a sharps container.
+- (a) surfaces that come in contact with potentially infectious bodily fluids, including blood and vomit, must be cleaned, and disinfected as described in section 245J.22, subdivision 315; - (b) blood-contaminated material must be disposed of in a plastic bag with a secure tie; and securely tied; - (c) sharp items used for a child must be disposed of in a Food and Drug Administration-approved sharps disposal container.
 The sharps container must be stored out of reach of a child; and - (d) the license holder must have the following bodily fluid disposal supplies available: disposable gloves, disposal bags, and eye protection.
+Prescription eyewear does not meet the requirement of eye protection.